scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-design/index.md

 - use [radio buttons](https://designsystem.gov.scot/components/radio-buttons/) when there is a limited choice of options and only one can be selected
 - use [checkboxes](https://designsystem.gov.scot/components/checkboxes/) when there is a limited choice of options and more than one can be selected
 - use [text input](https://designsystem.gov.scot/components/text-input/) fields when asking for short pieces of information and [textareas](https://designsystem.gov.scot/components/textarea/) where a longer response is needed
-- if possible structure your questions to use radio buttons or checkboxes rather than a dropdown select to reduce cognitive load
+- if possible, structure your questions to use radio buttons or checkboxes rather than a dropdown select to reduce cognitive load

 For text fields, you should also consider the type of data the user is being asked to provide.
 For example:

 - a [date picker](https://designsystem.gov.scot/components/date-picker/) may be the most suitable for browsing for a date in a calendar, while specific input fields for day, month and year may be more suitable for known dates such as date of birth
-- the size of the field should be appropriate for the expected input if you know the form the data will take, such as a post code or telephone number
+- the size of the field should be appropriate for the expected input if you know the form the data will take, such as a postcode or telephone number
 - if fields have a maximum acceptable length, show a [character count](https://designsystem.gov.scot/components/character-count/) so the user knows how much space they have remaining

 ## Help users avoid errors